MeiKakuTenShi/csudh-spring2020/AdvancedProgramming/Project3/README.md

   ### Task 1
   Read a list of strings from an input file and insert them into the binary search tree.
   Traverse the tree in preorder, inorder and postorder manner and print the data in the tree on the screen
-    (using the iterators in Java/C++)
+    (using the iterators in Java/C++).
-  Asks the user to type a city’s name to search if the city is on the list, and then uses one of the iterative
+  Ask the user to type a city’s name to search if the city is on the list, and then uses one of the iterative
     traversal to return “yes” or “no”.

   ### Task 2